weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 x =e.
 The trigonometric polynomials, i.e., the functions of the form (60), form a self-adjoint algebra «/, which separates points on 7, and which vanishes at no point of 7.
-Since T is compact, Theorem 7.33 tells us that o/ is dense in €(7°).
+Since T is compact, Theorem 7.33 tells us that o/ is dense in  \in (7°).
 This is exactly what the theorem asserts.

 A more precise form of this theorem appears in Exercise 15.
 SOME SPECIAL FUNCTIONS 191